DICE-UNC/jargon/README.md

 #### add enum to indicate rule executing on chosen rule engine #259

 Added code to RuleProcessingAO to indicate rule type, and do simple auto detection based on extension when running from a file.
 See the user guide for details on using the new rule capabilities

+#### mysql causes spec query exception getting user perm through groups #271

+Treat spec query error due to not running on a particular dbase platform as a spec query not available error during find user permission by group membership.
+This will be enhanced in a later release with pluggable spec queries starting with MySql.